Criticism of the BBC: Climate change

 The BBC has been criticised for hypocrisy over its high carbon footprint despite the amount of coverage that it gives to the topic of climate change.
 Newsnight presenter Jeremy Paxman argued that its correspondents "travel the globe to tell the audience of the dangers of climate change while leaving a vapour trail which will make the problem even worse".
 Paxman further argues that the 'BBC's coverage of the issue abandoned the pretence of impartiality long ago'.

 At the 2007 Edinburgh International Television Festival, Peter Horrocks, the head of television news, and Peter Barron, the editor of Newsnight, said that the BBC should not campaign on climate change.
 They criticised the proposed plans for a BBC Comic Relief-style day of programmes on climate change.
 Horrocks was quoted as saying, "I absolutely don't think we should do that because it's not impartial.
 It's not our job to lead people and proselytise about it".
 Barron was quoted as adding, "It is absolutely not the BBC's job to save the planet.
 I think there are a lot of people who think that, but it must be stopped".

-Horrocks later outlined the BBC's position on the BBC Editors Blog ("No Line").

 The plans for a day of programmes on environmental issues were abandoned in September 2007.
 A BBC spokesperson said that it was "absolutely not" because of concerns about impartiality.

-In July 2011 a BBC Trust review cited findings of an assessment by Professor Steve Jones of University College London.
+In July 2011, a BBC Trust review cited findings of an assessment by Professor Steve Jones of University College London.
 Jones found there was sometimes an "over-rigid" application of the editorial guidelines on impartiality in relation to science coverage, which failed to take into account what he regarded as the "non-contentious" nature of some stories and the need to avoid giving "undue attention to marginal opinion".
 Jones gave reporting of the safety of the MMR vaccine and more recent coverage of claims about the safety of genetically-modified crops and the existence of man-made climate change as examples.
-In 2017, the BBC apologised for allowing climate change denier Nigel Lawson to claim that global temperatures had not risen in the past decade on BBC Radio 4's Today Programme, which the organisation acknowledged breached its editorial guidelines., and in 2018, Carbon Brief released an internal notice sent by Fran Unsworth, the BBC director of news and current affairs, that argued that the BBC's coverage of climate change often went against its own guidelines on accuracy and created a false balance with regard to impartiality: "Manmade climate change exists: If the science proves it we should report it....
+In 2017, the BBC apologised for allowing a climate change denier, Nigel Lawson, to claim that global temperatures had not risen in the past decade on BBC Radio 4's Today Programme without being challenged with the fact that temperatures had risen.
+The organisation acknowledged breached its editorial guidelines. and in 2018, Carbon Brief released an internal notice sent by Fran Unsworth, the BBC director of news and current affairs, that argued that the BBC's coverage of climate change often went against its own guidelines on accuracy and created a false balance with regard to impartiality: "Manmade climate change exists: If the science proves it we should report it....
 To achieve impartiality, you do not need to include outright deniers of climate change in BBC coverage, in the same way you would not have someone denying that Manchester United won 2–0 last Saturday.
 The referee has spoken".

 The BBC is alleged to have attempted to cover up a climate change seminar that is credited with shaping its coverage of the environment.